-- 1. A licensed water well or specialty licensed contractor constructs the boring; - 2.
+- A State of Florida licensed water well or specialty licensed contractor constructs the boring; - 2.
 The boring is constructed in accordance with the information furnished on the permit application, including exact location of well on property; - 3.
 Proper notification is given to the DNR prior to construction; and - 4.
 All persons constructing a boring shall comply with the applicable provisions of this Ordinance.

-SECTION ELEVEN: TEST WELL REQUIREMENTS.
+SECTION ELEVEN: TEST WELL REQUIREMENTS